sodascience/empathy-viz/README.md

 ### Set up survey
 - `data/introduction.csv` - Text in the introduction page, explaining the survey to the participant
-- `data/situations.csv` - ID of the questions, description and attached figure (to be displayed in the left)
+- `data/vignettes.csv` - ID of the questions, title, description, and attached figure (to be displayed in the left)
-- `data/sub_situations.csv` - Each situation has two extra sub_situations
+- `data/relationships.csv - Each vignette is described for two more types of relationships, i.e. stranger and foe.
 - `data/RadioMatrixFrame.csv` - Scales associated (see image above)
+- `data/ending.csv` - Text in the last page
+- `data/guideline_vis.csv` - A short explanation of how to use visualization

 ### Run code